-By the end of the century, the best Valentine cards cost as much as $25.
+By the end of the 19th century, the best Valentine cards cost as much as $25.
 They were decorated in fringe, paper cutouts, feathers, beads, seeds and tinsel.
 They could even include wax flowers and glass.
-Highly elaborate cards fell out of favor by the early 20th century.
+Highly elaborate cards, however, didn’t stay in vogue for long and fell out of favor by the early 20th century.

-The new century brought about similar card designs and new innovations.
-This is when standup cards, pull tabs and layers of honeycomb were introduced.
+The new century brought with it simpler card designs and new innovations such as stand-up cards, pull tabs and layers of honeycomb.

 The tradition of giving flowers, chocolates and other gifts came later in the century.